 Ultrasound can be used as a screening tool for women who:

-After you are positioned on the examination table, the radiologist or sonographer will apply a warm water-based gel to the area of the body being studied.
-The gel will help the transducer make secure contact with the body, and eliminate air pockets between the transducer and the skin that can block the sound waves from passing into your body.
-The transducer is placed on the body and moved back and forth over the area of interest until the desired images are captured.
+After you are positioned on the table, the radiologist or sonographer will apply a warm water-based gel to the breast.
+The gel helps make secure contact with the body.
+It also gets rid of air pockets between the probe and the skin that can block the sound waves from passing into your body.

 Once the imaging is complete, the clear ultrasound gel will be wiped off your skin.
 The ultrasound gel does not stain or discolor clothing.